liu-qilong/bibtex-scholar/README.md

 - You can filter specific fields: e.g. `author:John;year:2020`

 You can open multiple paper panels and draw them to the place you want.

-### Custom template for `.md` notes

-If you want, you can overload the default template for the creation of `.md` note from the bibtex citation.
-You can choose the template in the settings under *Custom note template path*.
-When filled, the plugin uses the template to create the next note in the folder specified as *Default paper note folder*.

-You can also use Templater plugin functionality: see [New bibtex.md](gallery/New%20bibtex.md).

 ## Future plan 🤖